-Long Street - Upper - James Colom Review
+Long Street - Upper - James RYN Review

 After 12 hours on a plane, there is only one thing a true chicken fan needs: Nando's.
 My lust for chicken was compounded by a less than desirable hour long queue at immigration, followed by getting drenched in an unseasonal Cape Town thunderstorm.
 You can imagine the mood; tired, wet, hungry, desperately craving a peri-fix.